vesselapi/integrations/src/platforms/brex/README.md

 # Brex

 ## Description
-Brex is a fintech company that provides corporate credit cards and cash management accounts for startups and other businesses.
-The company's products are designed to help businesses manage and track their expenses more efficiently.
+Brex is a technology company that provides business credit cards and cash management accounts to technology companies, startups, and other businesses.
+Their products are designed to simplify and automate expense management and budgeting processes.

 ## Resources
 * [Docs](https://developer.brex.com/docs)